-Hiring a Survey Vendor
+Hiring a Vendor for a CAHPS Survey

-CAHPS survey sponsors are not required to contract with vendors (with a few exceptions).
-However, the use of vendors is strongly recommended for the following reasons:
+The use of vendors is strongly recommended for the following reasons:

 - Working with an outside firm to conduct your survey will help to ensure the neutrality and credibility of your results.